-And all the food he would use would be a vessel of sour milk and a few crab-apples.
-And there never was any music sweeter than the music he used to be playing. gods and fighting men
+And all the food he would use would be a vessel of sour milk and a few crab~apples.
+And there never was any music sweeter than the music he used to be playing.

-Chapter X - His Call To Bran
+Chapter X -- His Call To Bran